JetBrains/compose-multiplatform/README.md

 ### Compose HTML

-Compose HTML is a library targeting [Kotlin/JS](https://kotlinlang.org/docs/js-overview.html) that provides Composable building blocks for building web user interfaces with HTML and CSS.
+Compose HTML is a library targeting [Kotlin/JS](https://kotlinlang.org/docs/js-overview.html) that provides Composable building blocks for creating web user interfaces with HTML and CSS.

-> Note that it is not a multiplatform library.
+> Note that Compose Multiplatform is not a multiplatform library.
 It can be used only with Kotlin/JS.

 ## Learn more